 Leaving Skurthorpe’s show in October 1901, the little group started their new enterprise in December, starting out from Bankstown, Sydney, with one small performing tent and a small wagon or wagonette.

-Though Martini was no roughrider, he was an extremely talented performer on the triple bars.
-1 His years on the road with other shows had taught him much, but there would be much more for him to learn.
+Though Martini was no roughrider, he was an extremely talented performer on the triple bars. (( The term barrist was sometimes used to describe such an athlete. )) His years on the road with other shows had taught him much, but there would be much more for him to learn.
 Experience on the road would teach them many things: that their performing animals must always have sufficient, water, food and ample rest.
 To maintain their performing abilities donkeys, mules, jennets, ponies and horses, both circus performers and buckjumpers needed to maintain their strength and health to carry out their particular areas of expertise.
 The demands of providing comfortable accommodation for audiences during performances and the maintenance of canvas, ropes, pegs, saddles and harnesses and horse-drawn vehicles were continual.
 Members of the troupe were continually practising, experimenting and learning new acts.
 All performers and assistants were multiskilled by necessity.

 Little is heard of Martini until he was mentioned in a letter to the Editor of the Sydney based Referee 19 February 1902.
 The famous horseman Jack Pendergast offered a challenge to another horseman saying if the roughrider, Andy Thibault, were satisfied with the challenge, he should have the money at the Referee office at noon on the Tuesday of the following week.
-Pendergast concludes that he is the principal roughrider for Martini’s Hippodrome 2 and that they were travelling the South Coast for a few weeks.
+Pendergast concludes that he is the principal roughrider for Martini’s Hippodrome (( The use of the word hippodrome was often used as a synonym for circus. )) and that they were travelling the South Coast for a few weeks.
 The letter had been sent from Bulli.

 This is what Martini had to say, to the Bulletin readers in January 1906, of his starting out with his new show: